menckend/ptovnetlab/README.md

 ### Python

 - The ptovnetlab project was written using Python 3.12.
-  - I haven't tested it with any other versions.
 - The host running the ptovnetlab packages will need to have Python and the packages listed in the dependencies section of pyproject.toml installed
-- Once Python is installed, use pip to install either the test or "stable" version of ptovnetlab (which will install its dependencies as well):
+- Once Python is installed, use pip to install ptovnetlab (which will install its dependencies as well):
-  - For the test version:
-    - 'pip install -i https://test.pypi.org/simple/ --no-cache --user --extra-index-url https://pypi.org/simple ptovnetlab'
-  - For the "real" version:
   -  'pip install --user ptovnetlab'

 ### GNS3 server